MidHunterX/Game-Trackr/Game_Data_API/README.md

 python IGDB.py
 ```

 Step 5: That's it!
-You now got your **ACCESS_TOKEN** which will last only for an hour
+You now got your **ACCESS_TOKEN** which you can put in you .env file

 For more details, refer [IGDB API Docs](https://api-docs.igdb.com/)